YuLiumt/ZettelKasten/Notebook/Einstein Toolkit.md

 - [Homepage](http://einsteintoolkit.org/index.html)

-The Einstein Toolkit (ET) is an open-source computational infrastructure for that allows to solve the Einstein's Equations coupled to Matter on a three-dimensional grid.

 The Einstein Toolkit is a free, publicly available, community-driven General Relativity (GR) code based on the [[Cactus]] Framework.

+## Download, Configure, and Build

+The recommended way to compile the Einstein Toolkit is to use the [[Simulation Factory]].

 ## Computational Units (CU)